 Book your travel:

-Travel costs are to be covered by the participants.
+Travel costs are to be booked and covered by the participants.

 Book your accommodation: